Best Online Ed.S. in Educational Leadership Rankings Methodology

 Why Choose USM’s Online Ed.S.
 Program?

 USM’s School of Education is doing some fascinating PreK-12 work in holistic education & behavioral interventions.
-Take a look at the Center for Research to Practice in Education (CRPE) and its grant-funded Realizing Excellence for All Children in Mississippi (REACH MS) program for more on these efforts.
+Take a look at the Center for Research to Practice in Education (CRPE) and the Realizing Excellence for All Children in Mississippi (REACH MS) program for more on these efforts.
 Mississippi is one of the poorest states in the nation, so it’s encouraging to see that the School is also engaged in AmeriCorps’s America Reads – Mississippi (ARM) program and STEM initiatives.

 Online Ed.S.
 Overview